This post shares a tutorial for DIY concrete coasters.

 Mixing tip: Pour the water into your mixing bowl first, and then add the powder in scoops, stirring as you add it.
 You should end up with the consistency of wet sand.
 And I’m not kidding—this stuff sets up FAST, so work efficiently!

-Step 3: Pour the mixture into your molds.
-Then, pick up each cup and “drop” it from about 2 inches off the ground.
+Pour the mixture into your molds.
+Then, pick up each cup and “drop” it from about 2 inches high.
 This will help the mixture settle completely to ensure it dries evenly and with as few air bubbles as possible.

 …and voila!
 Here are the finished coasters.
 I ended up going with a set of five.
 If you want to keep these plain, I suggest giving them a few coats of matte acrylic adhesive.
 I used Americana Matte Acrylic Spray.